 DIY Farmhouse Pantry Shelves

 Here is how our DIY Farmhouse Pantry Shelves project went down this year.
-While most ladies probably like chocolate and flowers for Valentine’s, my dear sweet husband rebuilt our pantry for me.
-I now have the farmhouse pantry of my dreams.
+While most ladies probably like chocolate and flowers for Valentine’s, my dear sweet husband rebuilt our pantry for me, and now I have the farmhouse pantry shelves of my dreams.
 Honestly, it is the pantry that should have always been in our home, but did not come with the house.
 Here are a few before pictures to let you see how this transformation took place over a weekend.

-First things first, I had to remove all the contents of my pantry, so basically my kitchen was a nightmare for a couple of days.
-Once the food was moved out then it was time to remove those awful wire shelves.
+First things first, I had to remove all the entire contents of my pantry.
+So basically my kitchen was a complete nightmare for a couple of days.
+Once all the food was moved out, then it was time to remove those awful wire shelves.
 I must say, I really hate wire shelves in a pantry.
-It always seems like items never sit evenly and things are always falling through the shelving, or sinking into my shelf liners.
+It always seems like items never sit evenly and things are always falling through the shelving, even with my shelf liners.
 So they just had to go, we may repurpose them into the garage or basement storage, but someone less noticeable.To remove the old existing wire shelving my husband recommends a few specific tools which made the removal process very easy.
 It also leaves very little scarring of the walls too.
 Although in our case it didn’t really matter, since we were lining the walls with white beadboard, to add a more of a farmhouse vibe.

 Measure Twice, Cut Once:

 Here is the final look with all the shelves installed.
 We were even able to add an additional shelf at the top, just as I had hoped for.
-Now I have six rows of shelves which adds so much more space to this pantry.
+Now I have six total rows of shelves which adds so much more space to this pantry.
 I really love how the shelves look on top of the bead board wall.
-It really invokes the farmhouse feeling I was looking for.
+It really invokes the farmhouse feeling I was looking for in this space.

 Ron’s Tool Box: